Mikhail Skobelev: Conquest of Khiva

 He was promoted to major-general, decorated with the Order of St George, and appointed the first governor of the Ferghana Oblast.
-In the Turkish War of 1877 he seized the bridge over the Siret at Barboşi (nowadays a neighborhood of Galaţi, where the Siret flows into the Danube) in April; in June they crossed the Danube with the 8th corps.
+In the Russo-Turkish War of 1877–1878, he crossed the Danube with the 8th Corps.
 Skobelev commanded the Caucasian Cossack Brigade in the attack of the Green Hills at the second battle of Pleven.
 An infantry division under Skobelev's command assailed the Grivitsa redoubt to the north.
 Schakofsky managed to take two redoubts, but by the end of the day the Ottoman forces succeeded in repulsing all the attacks and retaking lost ground.
 Russian losses amounted to 7,300, and the Ottomans' to 2,000.

-At the captured Lovetch on 3 September, the general distinguished himself again in desperate fighting on the Green Hills during the third battle of Pleven in which Skobelev took two southern redoubts.
-The Romanian 4th division led by General George Manu took the Grivitsa redoubt after four bloody assaults, personally assisted by Prince Carol.
+At the capture of Lovetch on 3 September, the general distinguished himself again in desperate fighting on the Green Hills during the third battle of Pleven in which Skobelev took two southern redoubts.
+The Romanian 4th division, led by General George Manu, took the Grivitsa redoubt after four bloody assaults, personally assisted by Prince Carol.
 The next day the Turks retook the southern redoubts, but could not dislodge the Romanians, who repelled three counterattacks.
 From the beginning of September, Russian losses had amounted to roughly 20,000, while the Ottomans lost 5,000.

-Promoted to be a lieutenant-general, and given the command of the 16th Division, he took part in the investment of Pleven and also in the fight of 9 December, when Osman Pasha surrendered, with his army.
-In January 1878 he crossed the Balkans in a severe snowstorm defeating the Turks at Sheynovo, near Shipka capturing 36,000 men and 90 guns.
+After being promoted to the rank of lieutenant-general and given the command of the 16th Division, he took part in the investment of Pleven and also in the fight of 9 December, when Osman Pasha surrendered, with his army.
+In January 1878 he crossed the Balkans in a severe snowstorm, defeating the Turks at Sheynovo, near Shipka and capturing 36,000 men and 90 guns.